Founded in 1990 by James Nolan.

 We select projects that fit the following criteria:

-We also ty to use the Punchestown Charity Race to promote Organ Donor Awareness in Ireland.
+We also try to use the Punchestown Charity Race to promote Organ Donor Awareness in Ireland.

 2024 will see the 33rd running of the Annual Charity Race at the Punchestown National Hunt Racing Festival on Saturday 30th April in aid of the Punchestown Kidney Research Fund.
 (P.K.R.F.)